Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Abstract

 \section{Abstract}

-Stochastic simulations are conducted to evaluate relations between statistics for processes governed by a power law probability distribution with exponent $\alpha$.
-The power law exponent is determined for statistics of simulated signals, namely the box-counting fractal dimension $D$, energy spectrum exponent $\beta$, and an intermittency exponent $\mu$.
-For a binary signal with no variability in amplitude, the parameters are related linearly as $D = 2 - \beta = 1 - \mu$.
-The relations are unchanged if the sampled power law distribution is truncated to a finite range of values, e.g. for a distribution exhibiting a cutoff.
-However, truncating the distribution yields statistics that are not truly scale-invariant, and distorts the connection between the statistic exponents and $\alpha$.
-The behavior is due to the survival function, or the complementary cumulative distribution, which for a finite-sized power law is only approximately self-similar and has an effective exponent differing from $\alpha$.
-An expression for the effective exponent is presented.
-The results are discussed in the context of turbulent flows, but are generally applicable to any statistically self-similar signal.
+Stochastic simulations are used to create synthetic one-dimensional telegraph approximation (TA) signals based on turbulent zero crossings, where the interval between crossings is governed by a power law probability distribution with exponent $\alpha$.
+The power law exponent is determined for statistics of simulated TA signals, namely the box-counting fractal dimension $D_1$, energy spectrum exponent $\beta_{TA}$, and an intermittency exponent $\mu_{TA}$.
+For the binary TA signal with no variability in amplitude, the parameters are related linearly as $D_1 = 2 - \beta_{TA} = 1 - \mu_{TA}$.
+The relations are unchanged if the crossing interval distribution has a finite power law region (i.e. inertial subrange) representing a flow with finite Reynolds number.
+However, the finite distribution yields statistics that are not truly scale-invariant, and distorts the linear relation between the statistic exponents and $\alpha$.
+The behavior is due to finite-size effects apparent from the survival function, or the complementary cumulative distribution, which for finite Reynolds number is only approximately self-similar and has an effective exponent differing from $\alpha$.
+An expression presented for the effective exponent recovers the expected relations between $\alpha$ and the TA statistics.
+The findings demonstrate how a finite Reynolds number can affect indicators of self-similarity, fractality, and intermittency observed from single-point measurements.